 My first visit to Meadow Lane was in April 1997, as Wycombe were fighting against relegation from the third tier of the Football League.
 Luckily my brother had won a competition on ITV's night time goals show and we had 4 tickets for free to a football match of our choice.
 So the next away game for Wycombe was the chosen one.
 We made our way up on the coach and got there in plenty of time for kick off.

-I made several future visits to Meadow Lane, 11 in total so far.
+I made several future visits to Meadow Lane, nine in total so far.
 We actually have a pretty decent record there, winning more than we lose.
-The most memorable visit was a 4th Round League Cup game, in which we triumphed 1-0 to set up a Quarter final with then Premiership side Charlton Athletic.
-We went on to the semi final that year, before losing to Chelsea.
+The most memorable visit was a 4th Round League Cup game, in which we triumphed 1-0 to set up a Quarter-Final with then Premiership side Charlton Athletic.
+We went on to the semi-final that year, before losing to Chelsea.
 Of all my 9 visits to Meadow Lane before my latest visit, we had won 5, drawn 2 and lost 2, making it a fairly happy hunting ground for the Chairboys.